The late-time radio behavior of GRB afterglows: testing the standard model: Conclusions

 \section{Conclusions}

-We have examined a sample of 15 GRB afterglows with evidence of a jet break, but with otherwise varying properties ($E_{\mathrm{iso}}$, $z$, $T_{90}$, and the presence or absence of an optical afterglow).
-We have used both single/broken power law fits to the light curves at individual frequencies and a fitting code based on the standard model as described by \citet{granotsari02}, \citet{rhoads99} and \citet{vdhthesis}.
+We have examined a sample of 21 GRB afterglows with evidence of a jet break, but with otherwise varying properties.
+The sample is divided into two groups: Group 1 consists of a representative sample of 12 GRBs from the \emph{Swift} catalog, while Group 2 adds in 9 GRBs found through a literature search -- these either predate \emph{Swift} or do not match all of the search criteria.
+We have used both single/broken power law fits to the light curves and a fitting code based on the standard model \citep{mrees99,rhoads99,sariesin01,granotsari02,vdhthesis}.

-In most cases, while conventional fireball/jet theory can provide a good fit to the X-ray (and optical) light curve, it does a much worse job with their radio light curves and/or SEDs.
-The decline of the radio light curve is mostly consistent with a single power law with no observed steepening corresponding to the jet break, which is observed in the X-rays in all but one case.
-Sometimes the single power law is consistent with theoretical predictions for a \textit{pre}-break decline, however, even up to several tens of times later than the jet break time.
+In most cases, while conventional fireball/jet theory can provide a good fit to the X-ray (and optical) light curve, it does a worse job with their radio light curves and/or SEDs.
+The decline of the radio light curve is mostly well described by a single power law inconsistent with predictions of the post-break decline.
+Sometimes (eight cases out of 21) the single power law is consistent with theoretical predictions for the \textit{pre}-break decline, however, even up to several tens of times later than the jet break time.

-According to our model fitting code, the standard model is able to account for the observed behavior of five GRBs in the sample: GRBs 990510, 051022, 110709B, 111215A, and 160509A.
-However, even in these cases the radio observations show no clear sign of a jet break.
-Somewhat suspiciously, even when the standard model fits the data, it does so only if a steepening to $t^{-p}$ occurs soon after the last radio observations; furthermore, four of these bursts have little to no optical data to constrain the fits.
-However, at $\sim100$~GHz, the signature of a jet break can be clearly seen in GRBs 111215A and 161219B (but not in GRBs 070125 or 100418A), providing a hint that the standard model may be inadequate only below some frequency limit around the millimeter band.
+According to our model fitting code, the standard model is able to account for the observed behavior of roughly half of all the examined GRBs, and a fraction of $0.42_{-0.17}^{+0.19}$ of the more representative Group 1.
+However, even in these cases the radio data mostly do not show a power-law decline consistent with post-break predictions.
+Even when the standard model fits the data anyway, in several cases it requires a steepening to $\sim t^{-2}$ soon after the last radio observations.
+Furthermore, three of these bursts have little to no optical data to constrain the fits.
+While GRB 120326A is an example of a GRB that eventually exhibited this steepening, the prediction highlights the importance of long radio follow-up of individual GRBs in order to confirm or exclude it.
+We also note that in many cases, the difference in $\chi^2$ between ISM and wind models is very small, making it difficult to firmly establish the density profile using the available data.